as791/ZOO_Attack_PyTorch/README.md

 # ZOO_Attack_PyTorch
 This repository contains the PyTorch implementation of Zeroth Order Black Box Attack using MNIST and CIFAR10 dataset.
 This is the exact replica as far possible of the ZOO Attack (https://github.com/IBM/ZOO-Attack) which was implemented in Tensorflow and Keras.
 The results match almost as same as the paper evaluation results for MNIST and CIFAR10 for both targeted and untargeted attack all with 100% success rate on the 7 layer CNNs model trained on MNIST with 99.5% val accuracy and on CIFAR10 with 80% val accuracy as done in the original paper work.
 Both ZOO_Adam and ZOO_Newton methods of Coordinate Descent Solvers are implemented.

+**Note: This doesn't contain implementation importance sampling, hierarchical attack, and dimentional reduction right now (as its mainly needed for large dataset like ImageNet).**

 ## Setup and train models
 The code is tested with Python 3.7.6 and PyTorch 1.6.0.
 The following packages are required:
 ```